GenericPirate/tmux/Contributing.md

 - ([#2499](https://github.com/tmux/tmux/issues/2499)) &
-  ([#2512](https://github.com/tmux/tmux/issues/2512)) Add a way for command-prompt, choose-tree and similar to print choice to stdout.
+  ([#2512](https://github.com/tmux/tmux/issues/2512)) Add a way for command-prompt, confirm-before and possibly choose-tree and similar to print choice to stdout.
 Options are 1) to add flags to do it (like display-message -p) or 2) permit display-message -p to work when used as the choice command.
-Both would require the commands to block the client until done.

-- ([#2414](https://github.com/tmux/tmux/issues/2414)) Copy mode commands like
-  select-word, end-of-line all stop at the screen edge for wrapped lines rather than the end of the line.
-It would be better if they all worked like emacs and used the real end of line all the time and ignored the screen edge.
-This means at least end-of-line, start-of-line, next-word, next-word-end, copy-end-of-line, previous-word, and probably more.
-This is particularly annoying for select-word and select-line when using the mouse

-  It would be better if commands were self-contained and did not depend on other commands and instead each worked on the grid, probably using a set of helper functions.
-A larger cleanup of copy mode is really in order.

 - Per line grid time tracking and use of it in copy mode and elsewhere?